bitnami/containers/bitnami/python/README.md

 $ docker-compose up python
 ```

-## Branch Deprecation Notice

-Python's branch 3.6 is no longer maintained by upstream and is now internally tagged as to be deprecated.
-This branch will no longer be released in our catalog a month after this notice is published, but already released container images will still persist in the registries.
-Valid to be removed starting on: 03-04-2022

 ## Contributing

 We'd love for you to contribute to this Docker image.
 You can request new features by creating an [issue](https://github.com/bitnami/bitnami-docker-python/issues), or submit a [pull request](https://github.com/bitnami/bitnami-docker-python/pulls) with your contribution.